IT & TECH

 Those things still matter, but the data suggests the meaning of flexibility may be changing.

-That combination is interesting, because it suggests that flexibility is no longer only about “can I work from home?” — it may also be about how work fits into life more practically.
 Accounting for commute, geography, energy, focus, and how much friction the workday creates, we are starting to see a longing for a more comfortable life, created in the day-to-day rather than the monthly paycheck.

 Flexible Hours Are Falling — But That May Not Mean Flexibility Is Less Important

-This is where the data becomes more philosophical: when AI makes execution faster, the most valuable benefit may not be “I can move my hours around.”
-It may be “I have enough control, trust and clarity to use my time well.”
+This is where the data becomes more philosophical.
+When AI makes execution faster, the most valuable benefit may not be simply “I can move my hours around” or “I can work from anywhere.”

+It may be: “I have enough control, trust and clarity to use my time well.”
 That is a different kind of flexibility.
 It is less about schedule, and more about ownership of attention.

 Development Is Becoming Broader